horsecz/MTA-SA-StarGate-gamemode/TBD.md

 # TO BE DONE GLOBALLY

 All:
-- Test lastest changes related to _lifesupport; _planets and _energy creation
+- Test lastest changes related to _energy creation

 Focus features at stargate_gate:
 - Iris (or Atlantis gate shield)